mbloms/parallel-skew-heap/README.md

 finishes.
 This gives huge potential for parallelizing.

+A Skew Heap manges to be efficient and have a relatively simple implementation by allowing it's operations (except for find-min) to have a worst case time complexity of *O(n)*.

+The probability that an operation will take that long is however, quite small, and the real magick is that if a worst case would turn up, the skew heap compensates by making the next operation blazingly fast.

 ## Method
 1. Implement a skew sequential heap in Haskell
 2. Implement a parallel skew heap in Haskell, either by Strategies